PandaDap2006/MCMod/README.md

 * Custom Blocks
 * Custom Items
 * Custom Entities
-* Easy Guis with button support
+* Easy Guis with button, input and output slot support

 You can follow the production of the API on my project page and by following me on my Youtube channel, i will upload clips of features i have added and show how they work from an ingame perspective.